 The brethren are not only delivered but strengthened.
 For, painful as it was, this sifting has been salutary to them.
 And it was needful; for worldliness had slipped into their midst, and at Plymouth it shewed itself boldly.
 All feel that a weight, for which no one could account, was removed.
 The field of labour is wider than ever; and I have never found so many doors widely open, nor so much blessing, as during my last stay in England.
 And (oh! the wondrous grace of God, which has greatly struck me) never, during all this painful time, has the gospel preaching, on the part of faithful brethren, been checked, and never, I believe, was it more blessed.

-That all this has been very humbling, I allow, and brethren feel it; and I hope that, by the grace of God, they will feel it as I do myself.
-But God has strengthened the faith of many brethren; He has enlightened and strengthened them in their walk*;* He has made many of them intelligent, who only walked with brethren for the blessing which they found amongst them; He has brought out important truths, which were but little known; and brought into full light the devices of the enemy, of which one had no idea.
+That all this has been very humbling, I allow, and brethren fed it; and I hope that, by the grace of God, they will feel it as I do myself.
+But God has strengthened the faith of many brethren; He has enlightened and strengthened them in their walk; He has made many of them intelligent, who only walked with brethren for the blessing which they found amongst them; He has brought out important truths, which were but little known; and brought into full light the devices of the enemy, of which one had no idea.

-Such is, in a few words, the history of what is called the Plymouth schism&#8212;a painful lesson, but blessed.
+Such is, in a few words, the history of what is called the Plymouth schism -- a painful lesson, but blessed.